-- We shall first talk about predictive visual analytics, i.e., the use of interactive visual interfaces in building and application of predictive models.
-You will see how visual analytics can be used for predictive traffic modelling and simulation. - We give a brief overview of the existing visual analytics approaches to analysing further types of data that could not be considered in detail: relationships (networks), images, videos, and texts. - We present a list of existing visual analytics software systems you can use in practical analysis. - We wrap up by summarising the main principles of visual analytics.
+- We talk about predictive visual analytics, i.e., the use of interactive visual interfaces in building and application of predictive models.
+You will see an example of using visual analytics techniques for predictive traffic modelling and simulation. - We give a brief overview of the existing visual analytics approaches to analysing further types of data that could not be considered in detail: relationships (networks), images, videos, and texts. - We present a list of existing visual analytics software systems you can use in practical analysis. - We wrap up by summarising the main principles of visual analytics.